tomdale/lambda-packager/README.md

 Lambda Packager was inspired by the [Thaumaturgy][thaumaturgy] project.
-I wanted to make something more automated that used my projects' `package.json` rather than specifying dependencies manually.
-I also wanted something that bundled everything up into a ready-to-deploy zip.
+I wanted to make something more automated that used my projects' `package.json`, rather than specifying dependencies manually.
+I also wanted something that bundled everything into a ready-to-deploy zip.

 Work on this project is generously sponsored by [Bustle Labs][bustle-labs].